-Amber Heard Ready To Make Elon Musk Her Husband?Apparently Not, Sources Say No Plans For Marriage
+Amber Heard Ready To Make Elon Musk Her Husband?
+Apparently Not, Sources Say No Plans For Marriage

 — Flavible (@Flavible) April 18, 2017

-Elon and Amber were first spotted in each other’s company in both London and Miami and most recently were spotted together at a screening for Al Gore’s An Inconvenient Sequel: Truth to Power, in California last month.
+Elon and Amber were first spotted in each other’s company in both London and Miami and most recently were spotted together at a screening of Al Gore’s An Inconvenient Sequel: Truth to Power, in California last month.

 As the Hollywood Reporter shared, it was in 2013 that Amber Heard and Elon Musk were first introduced, and a source spoke with the publication, noting that Musk was immediately smitten with Heard, stating “in August last year…Musk ‘became’ infatuated with Heard after they appeared in the 2013 film Machete Kills.”